ocxtal/minialign/README.md

 ## Notes, issues and limitations

+* Quality strings are discarded by default, please pass `-Q` flag to keep quality string in the input fastq/bam files.
 * k-mer length (`k`) and minimizer window size (`w`) cannot be changed when the index is loaded from file.
 If you frequently adjust the two parameters, please prepare indices for each value or use the on-the-fly index construction mode.
 * The default score filter threshold `-s200` tends to drop reads shorter than 1k bases.
 To collect these short alignments, please set lower `-s` values such as `-s50`.
 (The `-s50` setting is especially effective on typical PacBio read sets.)
 * Large gap open penalty (> 5) and large X-drop penalty (> 64) are disallowed due to the limitation of the GABA library.